datastax/labs/dse-k8s-operator/README.md

    to use local volumes.
 6. The operator does not automate the creation of key stores and trust stores for client-to-node and internode encryption.

+# Changelog

+## v0.4.0
+* KO-97  Faster cluster deployments
+* KO-123 Custom CQL super user.
+Clusters can now be provisioned without the publicly known super user `cassandra` and publicly known default password `cassandra`.
+* KO-42  Preliminary support for DSE upgrades
+* KO-87  Preliminary support for two-way SSL authentication to the DSE management API.
+At this time, the operator does not automatically create certificates.
+* KO-116 Fix pod disruption budget calculation.
+It was incorrectly calculated per-rack instead of per-datacenter.
+* KO-129 Provide `allowMultipleNodesPerWorker` parameter to enable testing on small k8s clusters.
+* KO-136 Rework how DSE images and versions are specified.

+## v0.3.0
+* Initial labs release.